 Sufficient funds are required either for a visa or visit pass, although ‘sufficient’ is not explicitly defined.

-You can apply online for extensions to the visit pass of up to 90 days (www.ica.gov.sg).
+You can apply online for extensions to the visit pass up to 89 days beyond your date of entry (www.ica.gov.sg).
+You must have at least three working days remaining on your current visit pass when you apply.
 Extensions to visas depend on nationality.